top of page

 Biography

 Rachel Boyoung Kim is a duPont-Columbia Award, Murrow, and multiple-Emmy Award-winning director, producer, writer, cinematographer, and editor with extensive experience in scripted and unscripted development, production oversight, and multi-platform storytelling.
-She has produced digital series that have won Emmy and Webby awards and overseen end-to-end workflows for major networks including NBC, ABC, and PBS.
+She has led creative campaigns and long-form projects for NBC, ABC, PBS, and cultural institutions, combining hands-on production expertise with high-level creative direction.

 Awards &